Code-Institute-Submissions/ejkington-lizard-spock-ms2_AugResub/README.md

   - The score section is where the user will be able to see the score against the computer.

   ![score](Link to scoreboard sectrion)

+  - __ The game section__

+  - The match section is where the game happens. buttons for each choice and the images of what the user choose and what the computer has choosen

+ ![math]

   ## Testing

   ### Validator Testing

   - HTML
-    - No errors were returned when passing through the official [W3C validator](Link to picture of validator result)
+    - No errors were returned when passing through the official [W3C validator](htmlvalidator.png)

     - CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](Link to css validator picture)
+    - No errors were found when passing through the official [(Jigsaw) validator](Cssvalidator.png)

      - JavaScript
       - No errors were found when passing through the official [Jshint validator](https://jshint.com/)